On the scale of intimidating dishes, the word “custard” doesn’t usually induce palpitations the way “souffle” does.

-- 2 teaspoons vanilla extract
+- 1 tablespoon vanilla extract

-In a large bowl, whisk the sugar and eggs together until they're thickened, light in color and no longer gritty.
-Stir in the flour and salt.
+- In a large bowl, whisk the sugar and eggs together until they're thickened, light in color and no longer gritty.

 - Like making lemon curd, you'll notice a slow but steady change in the thickness and texture of the liquid, from a loose and sloshy translucence to an opaque custard that feels like stirring melted ice cream.
-The video below shows the transition:

-You'll also notice your wooden spoon start to "skid" across the bottom of the pan as you reach the custard stage, notifying you that the eggs are doing the protein emulsion dance and the bottom of the pan is developing a thin layer of cooked custard.
+- You'll also notice your spatula start to "skid" across the bottom of the pan as you reach the custard stage, notifying you that the eggs are doing the protein emulsion dance and the bottom of the pan is developing a thin layer of cooked custard.

 Don't panic—when you feel this, you'll know you're about a minute away from doneness.